-Thank you for visiting lawsuitforms.org!
-In this article, we will go over the basics of how to file a civil lawsuit in New York Civil courts without an attorney.
+In this article, we will go over the basics of how to file a civil lawsuit without an attorney in New York civil courts.
 As you will see, the basics of filing a lawsuit in New York are not nearly as complicated as they first seem.
-If you do decide to move forward with your lawsuit, we highly recommend you purchase our New York Civil Summons and Complaint form packet, which includes more detailed instructions, form templates, and samples.
+If you do decide to move forward with your lawsuit, we highly recommend you purchase our New York Civil Lawsuit Package which includes more detailed instructions, form templates, and samples.

 - Breach of Contract

 - Wrongful Termination

 Once the elements of a claim are known, they need to be written up in a complaint in the proper format.
 If your complaint is not formatted correctly, it may be rejected by the court clerk!
 Most complaints in New York have the following format:

 - A 'Case Caption' with basic information about the case.

 - ‘Facts Alleged’, wherein the plaintiff alleges all the facts that constitute the elements of their claim.